 Ordinance 184,505 (Parks Dedication and Fee Update Ordinance) became effective on January 11, 2017.
-Ordinance 184,505 requires most residential projects that create new dwelling units or joint living and work quarters to dedicate land or to pay a fee in-lieu (Park Fee) for the purpose of developing park and recreational facilities.
+Ordinance 184,505 requires most residential projects that create new dwelling units or joint living and work guarters to dedicate land or to pay a fee in-lieu (Park Fee) for the purpose of developing park and recreational facilities.
 Residential projects that propose one or more additional dwelling units are subject to these requirements unless they meet one of the exceptions listed in Los Angeles Municipal Code Section 12.33 C.3 (e.g. certain affordable housing units and secondary dwelling units may be exempt from any requirement to pay a fee).

-Pursuant to Los Angeles Municipal Code (LAMC) Section 17.03 (Advisory Agency), "[t]he Advisory Agency is charged with the duty of making investigations and reports on the design and improvement of proposed subdivisions, of requiring the dedication of land, the payment of fees in lieu thereof, or a combination of both, for the acquisition and development of park and recreation sites and facilities...".
+Pursuant to LAMC Section 17.03 (Advisory Agency), "the Advisory Agency is charged with the duty of making investigations and reports on the design and improvement of proposed subdivisions, of requiring the dedication of land, the payment of fees in lieu thereof, or a combination of both, for the acquisition and development of park and recreation sites and facilities ... ".
 The Director of the City Planning Department is designated as the Advisory Agency for the City of Los Angeles and is authorized to act in such capacity through one or more deputies appointed by him or her for that purpose.

-LAMC Section 17.04 (Subdivision Committee) states that the Department of Recreation and Parks (RAP) is to submit a report to the Advisory Agency for each application for subdivision map approval and that report "shall contain recommendations, approved by the Board of Recreation and Park Commissioners, specifying the land to be dedicated, the payment of fees in lieu thereof, or a combination of both for the acquisition and development of park or recreational sites and facilities to serve the future inhabitants of such subdivision... ".
+LAMC Section 17.04 (Subdivision Committee) states that RAP is to submit a report to the Advisory Agency for each application for subdivision map approval and that report "shall contain recommendations, approved by the Board of Recreation and Park Commissioners, specifying the land to be dedicated, the payment of fees in lieu thereof, or a combination of both for the acquisition and development of park or recreational sites and facilities to serve the future inhabitants of such subdivision... ".